lorenzo-stoakes/kernel-scripts/README.md

 I will try to document the required packages.

 The scripts have been expanded to include some rudimentary support for the aarch64 architecture.
-To use this functionality, run `makeLinux aarch64` and `runLinux aarch64`.
+To use this functionality, run `kerndev-create aarch64` and `runLinux aarch64`.

 ## Acknowledgements